FAIRsharing/json-schema-tools/README.md

 <br/> This allows to easily reuse or extend existing schemas or networks with new vocabulary terms and to have different ontology
 living side by side, for different purposes and different communities.

-This repository provides a python 3 toolkit that help users create, compare, merge and explore schemas and their associated context files in order to increase the existing pool of **machine** and **human readable models** that describe the **syntactic** and **semantic constrains** of an object **metadata**.
+This repository provides a python 3 toolkit that helps users create, compare, merge and explore schemas and their associated context files in order to increase the existing pool of **machine** and **human readable models** that describe the **syntactic** and **semantic constrains** of an object **metadata**.
 <br/> This is very important, especially in the context of data **Findability**, **Accessibility**, **Integrability** and **Reusablity** ([FAIR](https://www.nature.com/articles/sdata201618))
 where a lot of representations are still too verbose and lack machine readability.